Harvest Corn White Bean Chowder

 • 2 sprigs fresh thyme, leaves minced

-• 1 lb potatoes, scrubbed and diced into 1-inch pieces
+• 1 lb potatoes, diced into 1-inch pieces

 • 1 ¾ cups cooked white beans, drained and rinsed